operasoftware/devopera/blog/_posts/2009-03-27-csun-tweetup-and-testing-for-standards-compliant-and-accessible-websites-using.md

 ---
-title: CSUN Tweetup and "Testing for standards compliant and accessible websites using Opera" slides
+title: CSUN Tweetup and “Testing for Standards Compliant and Accessible Websites Using Opera” Slides
 authors:
 - henny-swan
 tags: